-Approximately 45 percent of industrial heating demand is for low-heat processes, typically below 200 degrees Celsius.50 These processes used in industries such as paper, pulp, and food and beverage could be well suited for electrification, which could be powered by renewables.
+Approximately 45 per cent of industrial heating demand is for low-heat processes, typically below 200 degrees Celsius.50 These processes used in industries such as paper, pulp, and food and drink could be well suited for electrification, which could be powered by renewables.
 Some medium/high-heat processes (<400 degrees Celsius) are also being electrified with efficient heat pumps and resistance heating.

 But high-heat processes such as those used in the cement and glass industries are harder to electrify.
 In these cases, renewable heating technologies can be used effectively in the preliminary heating process and reduce conventional industrial heating needs.
 Flat-plate solar collectors using solar thermal energy and ground source heat pumps can support this preheating requirement.51

 However, some emerging electric technologies, such as hydrogen-based direct iron reduction for steel production, infrared and ultraviolet heating, induction melting, and electric boilers, hold potential for industrial electrification.52 Any assessment of the potential of industrial electrification must be specific to the application it addresses.53